Séré de Rivières system

-The Séré de Rivières system was named after Raymond Adolphe Séré de Rivières, its originator.
-The system was an ensemble of fortifications built from 1874 along the frontiers and coasts of France.
+The Séré de Rivières system was an ensemble of fortifications built from 1874 along the frontiers, ridges and coasts of France.
+The fortifications were named after their architect, Brigadier-General Raymond Adolphe Séré de Rivières.
 The fortresses were obsolescent by 1914 but were used during the First World War.

 Background

 Following the Franco-Prussian War of 1870–1871, France found itself seriously weakened and isolated from the rest of Europe, menaced by Germany and stung by the loss of Alsace-Lorraine.
 At the same time as the departure of the last German troops, France created the Defence Committee (Comité de défense), which was active between 1872 and 1888, whose mission was to reorganize the defence of the French frontiers and coasts.
 It was necessary to compensate for the lost territories of the north-east; to modernise old fortifications, which had been shown to be wanting in the last war and to create new fortifications proof against modern weaponry using new and more powerful explosives.

 The committee was created by a presidential decree on 28 July 1872, with nine members from the Ministry of War and representatives from artillery and military engineering.
 General Séré de Rivières, commander of engineering for the Second Army Corps of Versailles, was named secretary of the committee in 1873 and on 1 February 1874, he was promoted to Chief of Engineers.
 Séré de Rivières was re-elected head of the committee several times, with all powers necessary to realize his ideas without opposition.
 The first works of the new French fortification system were begun in 1874.
 In 1880, when the work was already quite advanced and after some internal rivalries and political machinations, General Séré de Rivières was removed from the Comité de défense but the work continued.